-Often it has been spoken that Art and its appeal to our senses and sensibilities relate to qualities represented by the ancient Hellenic (Greek) gods.
-The common dichotomy of Apollo & Dionysus for example, has been used to describe two essential foundations for perceiving the intent, nature and our attraction to different kinds of art.
-This dichotomy seems rather simple to grasp as well: we have Apollo, who represents the solar, illuminating quality of reason and an implied more "noble" pursuit, and then we have Dionysius, the alleged figure representing debauchery, excess and the physical pleasure of art.
-Without disputing the general nature of these mythological characters, there seems to be at least one major component missing from this binary proposition.
+Often it has been said that Art and its appeal to our sensibilities relate to qualities represented by the ancient Hellenic (Greek) gods.
+The common dichotomy of Apollo & Dionysus, for example, has been used to describe two fundamental ways of perceiving the nature of, and our attraction to, differing types of art.
+First there is Apollo, representing the solar, illuminating quality of reason in Art and then we have Dionysius, the figure alleged to represent debauchery, excess or the physical pleasure of Art.
+Without disputing the general characterizations of these two mythological characters, there seems to be at a major component missing from this binary proposition.

-Whereas since at least in modern times we have individuals like Jung to thank for expanding our understanding of the various components of the human psyche, what we are missing from this picture is a figure who represents an approach and an understanding of Art as it relates to emotion, feeling, the subconscious, the hidden, the unspoken.
-Classically speaking, the dichotomy of components which constructed the overall psyche were not the Sun and the realm of physical sensation, which instead was simply the receptacle of Earth, but rather the two which represented a polarity and a duality and expressed the “inner genders”, or the hermaphroditic qualities, of the individual: the Sun and the Moon.
+Whereas since at least in modern times we have individuals like Jung to thank for expanding our understanding of the various components of the human psyche, what really seems to be missing from this picture is a figure representing an understanding of Art as it relates to emotion, feeling, the subconscious, the hidden or the unspoken.
+Classically speaking, the components which constituted the overall psyche were not the Sun and physical pleasure and debauchery— but rather, two which represented a polarity and duality expressing the “inner genders”, or the hermaphroditic unity, of the inner and outer individual: the Sun and the Moon.

-The true counterpoint to Apollo therefore should not be Dionysus, who instead represents a kind of transformation of experience through an alteration of the physical senses, but rather one who represents the Moon.
-And although there are several goddesses in the ancient mythologies who represent the Moon, there is certainly no better figure to choose as to represent the Moon other than Apollo’s own twin sister, the goddess Artemis.
-Apollo the Sun, and Artemis the Moon, the former representing reason and illumination and latter for the reflection of reason, the night, hidden reason or subconscious reason.
-Stemming from the Persian root of *arta, *art, *arte, all which mean "great, excellent, holy," it would seem no less appropriate that Artemis should stand to exemplify the qualities of greatness and excellence of the unknown realms produced and explored by Art- by jurisdiction of this Goddess of the hunt, of nature hidden in the night and of the wilderness.
+The true companion to Apollo therefore should not be Dionysus, who instead would appear to represent a type of transformation of sense experience altered within the physical state —he descend to and returns from the underworld; but rather, one who represents the terrestrial realm under the Moon.
+There are several goddesses in the ancient mythologies who represent the Moon, but for the Hellenic Gods certainly no better figure to represent the Moon could be chosen other than Apollo’s own twin sister, the goddess Artemis.
+Then we have Apollo the Sun, and Artemis the Moon; the former representing the illumination, order and harmony of reason, and latter for the flowering of reason —the huntress in the wilderness, she in the night of earth, of the inner and subconscious reason.
+Stemming from the Persian root of -arta, -art, -arte, all which mean "great, excellent, holy", it would seem no less appropriate that Artemis should stand to personify the qualities of greatness and excellence of the unknown realms produced and explored by Art and through its inner faculties.